adobeio/adobeio-documentation/sign/gstarted/get_access_token.md

-# Get the access token
+# Get the Access Token

 To invoke the Sign APIs, your application must first get an OAuth access token on behalf of an Adobe Sign user.
 This process uses HTTP requests to obtain the token.